danger/dart/README.md

 3. Attach process on your editor.
     * For `VSCode`, go to `View > Command Palette` and choose `>Debug: Attach to Dart Process`, and put `http://127.0.0.1:8181/xxxxxxx=/`.
     * For `AndroidStudio` and `Intellij` .....
-4. Debugger will start with pausing at  `danger_runner.dart`, you can skip it, after that it will stop at your `dangerfile`
+4. Debugger will start with pausing at  `danger_dart.dart`, you can skip it, after that it will stop at your `dangerfile`